Vic Chesnutt: Collaborations

-Chesnutt collaborated with Bob Mould to record a version of Gram Parsons' song, "Hickory Wind", which appeared on the 1993 compilation, Conmemorativo: A Tribute to Gram Parsons.
+Chesnutt recorded with many other groups and artists.
+He collaborated with Bob Mould on a version of Gram Parsons' song "Hickory Wind", which appeared on the 1993 compilation Conmemorativo: A Tribute to Gram Parsons.

-He recorded with many other groups and artists.
-He made two albums with fellow Athens group Widespread Panic, under the name of brute.
+He made two albums with fellow Athens, Georgia, group Widespread Panic, under the name brute.
 Chesnutt wrote "Aunt Avis" and co-wrote "Blight" and "Protein-Drink/Sewing-Machine", which are often performed live by Widespread Panic.
-"Aunt Avis" appeared on WSP's album Bombs & Butterflies, and Chesnutt made a guest appearance as well.
+"Aunt Avis" appeared on WSP's album Bombs & Butterflies, on which Chesnutt made a guest appearance.
 The 1997 video for "Aunt Avis" was directed by Billy Bob Thornton and featured Chesnutt.

-After getting to know engineer Scott Stuckey during the recording of West of Rome, Stuckey and Chesnutt became close friends and would go on to collaborate on various projects including producing two more albums together, co-writing "Weed to the Rescue" for the Hempilation album, as well as working on numerous videos including "Ladle" for Capitol Records.
+After getting to know engineer Scott Stuckey during the recording of West of Rome, Stuckey and Chesnutt became close friends and would go on to collaborate on various projects including producing two more albums together, co-writing "Weed to the Rescue" for NORML's Hempilation benefit album, and working on numerous videos, including "Ladle".
 At the time of his death, Chesnutt and Stuckey were working on a documentary about Chesnutt's music.
-The film, tentatively titled "Degenerate", was scheduled to be released in 2012.
+The film, tentatively titled Degenerate, was scheduled to be released in 2012.

 Chesnutt's 1998 album The Salesman and Bernadette was recorded with alt-country group Lambchop as the backing band.
 The album Merriment was a collaborative effort between Chesnutt and Kelly and Nikki Keneipp, with Chesnutt writing and singing the songs, and the Keneipps playing the music.

-Chesnutt was featured singing on the title track of Elf Power's 2004 release, Walking with the Beggar Boys.
+Chesnutt was featured singing on the title track of Walking with the Beggar Boys, the 2004 album by Athens-based Elephant 6 collective recording artists Elf Power.

 The 2005 album Ghetto Bells featured famed guitarist Bill Frisell, whom Chesnutt met in 2004 at the Century of Song concert series at the German festival Ruhrtriennale.
 Ghetto Bells also featured lyricist and composer Van Dyke Parks on accordion and keyboards.
 Chesnutt's wife, Tina, would frequently play bass on his albums, including Ghetto Bells.
-His niece, and fellow songwriter, Liz Durrett also appeared on the album.
+His niece and fellow songwriter, Liz Durrett, also appeared on the album.

-In the winter of 2006, he recorded North Star Deserter at the Hotel2Tango in Montreal, Quebec, Canada.
+In the winter of 2006, he recorded North Star Deserter at the Hotel2Tango in Montreal, Quebec.
 It was released on September 11, 2007, by Constellation Records.
 The record included contributions from Constellation artists Thee Silver Mt.
-Zion Memorial Orchestra & Tra-La-La Band, members of Godspeed You!
-Black Emperor, as well as Fugazi's Guy Picciotto.
+Zion Memorial Orchestra & Tra-La-La Band, as well as Fugazi's Guy Picciotto and Bruce Cawdron of Godspeed You!
+Black Emperor.
 The album was produced by documentary filmmaker Jem Cohen.